opinsys/node-jwtsso/README.md

 jwtsso then detects JWT token in the query string, validates it, sets it to `req.session.jwt` and clears it from the url bar with an additional redirect.

-Such authentication endpoint can be found from the puavo-rest project.
+This module was designed for the Single Sign-On feature of puavo-rest

 <https://github.com/opinsys/puavo-users/blob/master/rest/doc/SSO.md>